geosolutions-it/MapStore2/docs/user-guide/catalog.md

 <img src="../img/catalog/metadata-det.gif" class="ms-docimage"  style="max-width:500px;"/>

 !!! note
-    If some metadata is absent, the `source Not Available` text will be shown.
+    If some metadata are missing, the server response will be `source Not Available`